The University of Sheffield Probability Group invites you to attend a one-day workshop on the broad topic of Random Networks.

 The talk is based on a series of joint papers with Takis Konstantopoulos, Bastien Mallein, Sanjay Ramassami, James Martin, Denis Denisov, and several other colleagues, and in particular on the survey paper https://arxiv.org/abs/2312.02884

 Registration is free but compulsory for catering purposes.
-You can register using the link here: https://forms.gle/kmCZpa2V3e6jWGFT8
+You can register using the link here: https://forms.gle/kmCZpa2V3e6jWGFT8.
+Registration will close 12 noon on 11-May-2026.

 All talks will take place in Lecture Theatre A of the School of Mathematical and Physical Sciences located in Hicks Building.
 This room is located at the south entrance to the Hicks Building by the Harley Pub (down the hill from the main entrance.)
 Helpful images are below.